Do It Yourself IT? Here Are Some Tips.

 Keeping your systems safe from hackers involves layers of protection.
 As your business grows, you will want to think about increasingly more sophisticated methods for keeping your operations productive and your data safe, but for most small businesses using Windows there are a few basics everyone should have in place:

-• Windows Automatic Updates: Every time a new vulnerability is discovered in Windows 10 or 11, Microsoft sends updates to our computers to protect them.
-But, there’s a catch.
-You have to have automatic updates enabled for this to work.
-We’ve seen people turn these updates off because they happen at inopportune times, leaving their computer and their business open to attack.
-A better choice is to schedule these updates to happen at a time that you are normally not working, which keeps the inconvenience to a minimum.
+• Windows Automatic Updates: We’ve seen people turn these updates off because they can happen at inopportune times, but this decision can leave their computer and business vulnerable to attack.
+A better choice is to schedule these updates for a time when you are not normally working, which minimizes the inconvenience.

 • Antivirus: Microsoft bundles an antivirus tool with Windows called Defender, and this is an area where we believe it’s important to add another layer of protection.
-Defender will scan your email, browsers, and applications for threats, which is fine, but a scan is only looking for viruses that have already infected your system.
-We are fans of the tools that Trend Micro offers.
-They are effective and budget-friendly, and do a much better job of catching and eliminating viruses before they get a chance to cause damage.
+Defender has continued to improve over the years, but we still believe that the solutions from companies like Trend Micro are worth the investment.
+They are effective and budget-friendly, do a better job of catching and eliminating viruses before they get a chance to cause damage, and are easier to administrate as your business grows.

 • Data Backup: Pretty much everybody is using some sort of cloud service to sync their data these days, which is good to have but not enough to keep you out of trouble if you get hacked.
 A lot of viruses have the ability to wipe your cloud data before they lock you out of your PC, leaving you in real trouble.
 We prefer a solution like the one offered by iDrive because it works in a way that will not only keep your data safe if you do get hacked but also make the recovery effort significantly easier.